darioaxel/DAM1_LLMM/Ejercicios CSS/Online-Newspaper/README.md

 > El width de la página es 60em.
 > Los sidebar ocupan 1⁄5 del width total.
 > Tip: Usa flexbox para el menú y un grid para posicionar los elementos en la página.

+[//]: <> (
+### 1.3 RESPONSIVE DESIGN
+We will now make the design responsive by establishing two break points (responsive.css):

+When the width of the window reaches 60em, the sidebar should disappear and the page should occupy the full width (100%) of the window.
+The final result should be this .
+When the width of the window reaches 30em, the menu should collapse into a pull-down menu, the subtitle should not be shown and each news item title should be moved to above the item image.
+The final result should be this .
+Some helper values:

+Characters for the hamburger menu: \2630 (☰) and \2715 (✕).
+Tip: Start by making the menu without any animations (using display to hide and show the menu items).
+After that, try using transitions to change the height of each menu item instead.

+### 1.4 COMMENTS DESIGN

+Add CSS rules (comments.css) to create the design for the comment section that can be seen in the item.html page.
+The final result should be this .

+Some helper values:

+Quote character for each comment: \201C (“).

+### 1.5 DISEÑO DE FORMULARIOS

+Añade las Add CSS rules (forms.css) to create the design for the register and login forms that can be seen in the register.html and login.html pages.
+The final result should be this.

+Make sure that in smaller screens, the form fills the content area like this.

+## 2. FLEXBOX/GRID DESIGN

+Without using the flexbox and grid CSS layouts, try to recreate some designs.

+Copy the following HTML code: news.html into a new .html file.
+Open it and observe its structure.
+As you might have noticed, this document references a, not yet created, file named style.css as its style sheet.
+Create that file and modify it so that the page appearance becomes as similar to the following designs as possible: style 1 , style 2 and style 3
+Style 2 uses the following image:
+Extra: Now try the same exercises, this time using flexbox and grid layouts.

+## 3. BLOCKS
+Unzip the following file into some folder: blocks.zip Inside a file called style.css, try recreating each one of the four following designs using flexbox and grid layouts:
+3.1

+Tips:

+Use a flexbox layout for this one.
+Orange block uses the remaining space.
+3.2

+3.3

+Tips:

+First item in yellow block is three times the size of the others.
+Items in red block are reversed.
+Left column has 1⁄4 of the total width.
+3.4

+Tips:

+Green and orange blocks have half the height of the red and yellow ones.